asrith4444/SQSDemoApplication/index.md

 ```
 ### 4.Turn On the Less secure app acess
 You can click on this [link](https://myaccount.google.com/lesssecureapps) and turn it on.

+### 5.Change the mailID and password in the details.txt
+In **package asrith4444.receiver** there is a file named as details.txt which contains Email ID and its password.
+Replace those values with your details.
+Remeber, email ID is in 1st line and password in 2nd line.

 #### By completing the above requirements you can start the project.
 Do not forget to read [**README.md**](https://github.com/asrith4444/SQSDemoApplication/)